travis-ci/docs-travis-ci-com/user/notifications.md

     on_failure: always # default: always
 ```

-Once everything's setup, push a new commit and you should see something like the
-screenshot below:
+After you have set everything up, push a new commit then check Slack for a new notification:

 <figure>
   <img alt="Screenshot of sample Slack integration" src="http://s3itch.paperplanes.de/slackmessage_20140313_180150.jpg">